mvdh7/mvdh7.github.io/_posts/2019-01-04-making-matlab-figures-2-gcf-and-print.md

 tags: [MATLAB, Dataviz, Workflow]
 style: fill
 color: light
-description: One of many possible ways to efficiently and reproducibly control the size, resolution and appearance of a MATLAB figure.
+description: A walk through one way to efficiently and reproducibly control the size, resolution and appearance of a MATLAB figure.
 ---

 The appearance of a new MATLAB figure never fails to disappoint.